Learn To Write Copy

 Oh you have 30 years of experience?
 That’s great but what difference does that make to your customer?
 Answer that question and you’ll be on the right track.

-Don’t Try Too Hard to be Clever
+Don’t Try Too Hard to Be Clever

 There are about 2 ways to do clever right and about 1,000 ways to do it wrong.
 Your best bet is to not force it.
 Write copy naturally, just as you would speak to a customer standing in front of you.
 If you force wittiness and puns, they likely won’t land well and may come off as gimmicky or unprofessional.